California man made pipe bombs, plotted attacks on Democrats to keep Trump in power, prosecutors say

 According to the FBI affidavit, investigators also recovered in the Jan.
 15 searches two manuals that seemed to suggest Rogers was researching war: the U.S. Army Special Forces Guide to Unconventional Warfare, and the U.S. Army Guerrilla Warfare Handbook.
 On his vehicle, they found a sticker associated with the Three Percenters, a group that holds anti-government and pro-gun beliefs and whose name is a reference to American colonists who fought against the British during the American Revolution.
 They also found a gag “White Privilege Card,” with allusions to Trump.

-Raphael said the extent of Rogers’s affiliation with the Three Percenters was he once attended a barbecue hosted by the group.
+Raphael said the extent of Rogers’ affiliation with the Three Percenters was he once attended a barbecue hosted by the group.
 He said that, according to documents he has reviewed, the FBI was first tipped to the case in September by a letter from someone using the pseudonym “Mr. X,” but initially deemed it not worthy of investigation.
 The case was picked up later by local authorities, Raphael said.
 Raphael said he understood that Mr. X was an employee of Rogers’s auto repair shop who had been fired, but he declined to provide a name.

 An FBI spokeswoman said that the bureau cannot comment on tips it receives or investigative methods, but that the bureau and the Napa County Sheriff’s Office “have been investigating this matter together for a few months.”